-I recently had my first root canal.
-I was having some persistent problems with my teeth, and as the possibility of having to have a root canal loomed larger, I earnestly prayed that the Lord would spare me from it.
+When I was having some persistent problems with my teeth, and the possibility of having to have a root canal loomed larger, I earnestly prayed that the Lord would spare me from it.
 As it turned out, this dental procedure that I had always dreaded was my only recourse, and I couldn't avoid it any longer.
 I prayed through the entire thing, and I trusted the Lord to walk me through it.
-When it was over, I was brooding about having to go through this unpleasant experience, and I sensed the Lord reassuring me that it was not in vain --that He would bring much good out of it somehow.
+When it was over, I was brooding about having to go through such an unpleasant experience, and I sensed the Lord reassuring me that it was not in vain - that He would bring good out of it somehow.

-One thing is clear --it's scriptural to pray for protection and deliverance from trouble.
+One thing is clear - it is scriptural to pray for protection and deliverance from trouble.
 But I do think that there are times when God allows us to experience adversity firsthand, so that we can develop a heart of compassion toward others who are suffering.
 I know that this has been true in my own life, and I have seen trials soften the hearts of others, too.
 I certainly don't recommend praying for trouble.
 But I also don't recommend succumbing to despair or doubt when adversity is staring us in the face.
-God is a mighty and compassionate God, and He can --and will --bring good out of even the most daunting circumstances, if we will firmly place our trust in Him, and maintain a right attitude during these times.
+God is a mighty and compassionate God, and He can - and will - bring good out of even the most daunting circumstances, if we will firmly place our trust in Him, and maintain a right attitude during these times.

 David wrote: "I will be glad and rejoice in your love, for you saw my affliction and knew the anguish of my soul."
 (Psalm 31:7 NIV) Though these words refer to the Lord, they can also apply to those of us who have become more Christlike through our trials and tribulations.
 We, too, can have a greater depth of love and compassion toward others.
 We can relate to their suffering, and feel their pain.
 And we can be a great source of comfort and joy to them.

 Prayer: Lord, teach me how to pray in faith for protection and deliverance from trouble.
 When I do experience tests and trials, help me to understand their value.
 Give me the faith I need to believe that You will bring good out of every adversity I face.
 (Romans 8:28) Thank You that by Your grace, my difficulties will make me a more compassionate person, and a more effective intercessor!